intelliscl/sdk-php/README.md

 );
 ```

-`$tokenStore` will be populated with a JSON object that you can save in an appropriate place for use with other endpoints.
+`$tokenStore` will be populated with a JSON object that you can save in a *very* safe place for use with other endpoints.

 ### Instantiation